Thought I Was Dead: Alternative version

 An alternative version of the song featuring a guest verse from American rapper Playboi Carti appears on the vinyl and CD versions of Chromakopia as a bonus track.

 Live performances

-During live performances, due to Tyler's asthma, he will often rap the first few lines of his second verse until transitioning into a spoken word version of the song.
-During Camp Flog Gnaw 2024, Tyler brought out Schoolboy Q by surprise to perform his verse.
-During the Chromakopia World Tour, Tyler skips Schoolboy Q's verse, instead playing an alternate bridge, before performing his verse.
+During live performances, due to his asthma, Tyler, the Creator will often rap the first few lines of his second verse until transitioning into a spoken word version of the song.
+During the Camp Flog Gnaw Carnival in 2024, Tyler brought out Schoolboy Q by surprise to perform his verse.
+During Chromakopia: The World Tour, Tyler skips Schoolboy Q's verse, instead playing an alternate bridge, before performing his verse.

+Tyler also performed this song (albeit with cleaner lyrics to fit broadcast standards) alongside "Sugar on My Tongue" at the 68th Annual Grammy Awards.
+The performance features his "St. Chroma" persona performing the song while overseeing construction on a vacant lot, before eventually getting run over by his "Big Poe" persona (an effect achieved through the use of a body double), who proceeds to kill himself by hiding in and blowing up a nearby gas station in an attempt to evade police.
+The performance also features a cameo by actress Regina King, who plays an auto-mechanic who imparts Tyler's "Big Poe" persona some words of wisdom.

 In other media

-In 2025, an emote based off the song was added to Fortnite as a part of their Tyler, the Creator collab.
+In 2025, an emote based on the song was added to Fortnite as a part of their Tyler, the Creator collab.